ines/spacy-js/README.md

 })();
 ```

-## Installation
+## ⌛️ Installation

 ### Setting up the Python server

 First, clone this repo and install the requirements.
+If you'v

 It's recommended to
 use a virtual environment.

 ```bash